ipfs-inactive/blog/content/post/90-ipfs-weekly-44.md

 ### Missed registration for IPFS Camp?
 Join the waitlist
-It might not be the last chance to attend IPFS Camp this August, in fact, this could be your lucky day!
+It might not be the last chance to attend IPFS Camp this June, in fact, this could be your lucky day!
 If you missed registration earlier this month, [sign up now to get on the waitlist](https://camp.ipfs.io/)!

 ## IPFS in the wild